rednoah/VASH/README.md

 **Related Work:**
 (TODO: Describe main contributions of each paper/resource in 1 or 2 sentences!)
+Video duplicate detection and, more general, Video Retrieval, have been hot research topics in recent years.
+The surveys in [1] and [2] summarize the state of the art in the field of video duplicate detection.
+In [1], Cai et al. describe components of a detection system in detail and perform an evaluation of different techniques.
+Their result shows that performance still suffers for large datasets.

+There are two feature groups in video duplicate detection: Global features, such as color histograms, and local features.
+A state-of-the-art local feature is SIFT [3], which we are using in our project.
+In his work, Lowe finds keypoints as local extrema in the scale space of the DoG (Difference of Gaussian).
+Keypoints have scales and orientations, eventually leading to 128-bin histograms, a format often used with other detectors.
+As matching (possibly bipartite matching) of these keypoints between frames is expensive, a quantization method is necessary.
+In [4], Shang et al. propose the so-called Bag-of-Words concept, simplifying feature vectors to Visual words.
+The intention is to reduce to problem to a text duplicate detection, for which well-established algorithms exist.
+We implement this concept by clustering SIFT keypoints with k-means.

+We also read a number of other papers, which we did not implement, partially due to time reasons.
+(TODO: Remaining papers, shorter description!)

 _Surveys:_
 * [1] "Y. Cai, L. Yang: Large-Scale Near-Duplicate Web Video Retrieval: Challenges and Approaches, 2013"